Billionaire Profile

 Philanthropy & Social Impact

-Co-founded Birthright Israel, which provides free educational trips to Israel for young Jewish adults.
+Co-founded and supports Birthright Israel, providing free educational trips to Israel for young Jewish adults.
+The program has sent over 700,000 young Jews to Israel.

 Historica Canada